-The efficacy of EVRYSDI for the treatment of patients with infantile-onset and later-onset SMA was evaluated in two clinical studies, Study 1 (NCT02913482) and Study 2 (NCT02908685).
+The efficacy of EVRYSDI for the treatment of patients with infantile-onset, later-onset, and presymptomatic SMA was evaluated in three clinical studies, Study 1 (NCT02913482) and Study 2 (NCT02908685), and Study 3 (NCT03779334), respectively.

-The overall findings of these studies support the effectiveness of EVRYSDI in SMA patients 2 months of age and older and appear to support the early initiation of treatment with EVRYSDI.
+The overall findings of these studies support the effectiveness of EVRYSDI in SMA pediatric and adult patients and appear to support the early initiation of treatment with EVRYSDI.